zaid-tariq/WebSearchEngine/README.md

 ## Build instructions

 Checkout the project repository.
 Build using Maven.<br/>
-`mvn clean package -Dmaven.test.skip=true     `
+`mvn clean package -Dmaven.test.skip=true`
 <br/>
 Use the following command to run the specific part of the project:
 `mvn spring-boot:run -Dspring-boot.run.profiles=#profiles`

 Replace `#profiles` by any of the arguments shown in the table below.
 If you want to run multiple profiles at a time just list them comma separated.
-We recommend to run every profile of the project in it's own process because you can then start and stop any part without killing the other parts.
+We recommend to run the crawler and indexer profile at the same time.

 | Command | Description |
 |---------|-------------|